-How will my Push Notification ads appear to users?
+How will my Push ads appear to users?

-Push Notifications appear as alerts containing an image and ad copy related to your offer.
-Users on desktop, mobile, and tablets can click or tap the notification to open your landing page, or close the alert to dismiss it.
+Push ads appear as alerts containing an image and ad copy related to your offer.
+Users on desktop, mobile, and tablet can click or tap the notification to open your landing page, or close the alert to dismiss it.

 In your creative's settings, you'll see a preview widget that shows an example of how your creative will appear when it's shown to users.
 Our ad serving technology optimizes the appearance of each creative when your ad is served, so don't worry if it doesn't look perfect in the preview.

 Push ads are delivered directly to engaged users across devices.
 Here are some of the ways they outperform other ad formats:

 Easy A/B Testing